carioca-tech/need-to-know/README.md

 ----------
 Change log
 ----------
+4.0.26
+ - Recovered binaries from Curseforge.
+ - 7.3.0 compatibility
+ - Updated toc for 7.3

 4.0.03
  - Added "Last Raid Recipient" as a target for buff bars.
 Great for spells like Beacon of Light, Lifebloom, Earth Shield, etc.
  - Improved the system used for "Detect Extends".
 Hopefully this will fix the occasional occurrance of wildly incorrect extends.
 This also improves performance of those bars a little.